Pixabay via Pexels

 National Minimum Wage Consideration

 There's a further constraint.
-Even where a clawback is contractually authorised, the deduction must not reduce the worker's pay below the National Minimum Wage for any pay reference period in which the deduction is made.
+Even where a clawback is contractually authorised, the deduction must not reduce the worker's pay below the National Minimum Wage (NMW) for any pay reference period in which the deduction is made.
+According to HMRC's National Minimum Wage manual, deductions made "for the employer's own use and benefit" — which commission clawbacks generally are — count against NMW compliance.
 For commission-only or heavily commission-weighted roles, a large clawback could potentially breach this floor.

 This doesn't mean you can't claw back commission.
 It means you need to ensure the mechanism for recovery doesn't create an NMW compliance issue — for example, by spreading the recovery across multiple pay periods or limiting the deduction amount per period.